 Level 4: Working life

 At this level, it is all about the actual creation of value within the learning environment.
-It involves colleagues working together to create deliverables for clients and learning as they create the final product.
+It involves colleagues working together to create deliverables for in/external clients and learn as they create the final product.
 This level helps people to solve problems, network and gain new contacts.

 So, dream big and take your learners to another dimension in 2018!

-To here more about VR in learning, and how we’re answering the pressing questions, book a meeting with us at the upcoming Learning Technologies show or visit Stand E9.
+To hear more about VR in learning, and how we’re answering the pressing questions, book a meeting with us at the upcoming Learning Technologies show or visit Stand E9.